JulienFink/Hashed_Database/README.md

-# Securely store passwords in a database using SHA256 hashes
+# Securely store passwords in database using SHA256 hashes and salt mechanisms

 ### Never store passwords in a clear format ! 👎❌